-It is a Java servlet allows you monitor your network from your mobile phone with WAP support.
+It is a Java servlet lets you monitor your network (your servers) right from your mobile phone with WAP support.
 This simple tool just executes ping command on your host and displays results on your phone.
+You can easily add this tool to your mobile portals for example.

 How to use it: